Toronto Lyft and Uber Accidents: What to Do

 To summarize, although the availability of insurance for ridesharing drivers, their passengers, and others involved in accidents with them has been clarified in recent years, that coverage remains complicated.
 Individuals involved in such accidents may have to submit claims on two of three different possible insurance policies: their own insurance coverage, the driver’s personal auto coverage, or the policy provided through the ridesharing app.

 And even after the appropriate insurance policy has been identified, there will remain the issue of receiving payment under that policy.
 Insurance companies are notorious for trying to avoid paying benefits or claims under their policies.
-Getting the compensation you deserve may require hiring a Toronto car accident lawyer to pursue your claim in and out of court.
+Getting the compensation you deserve may require hiring an Ontario car accident lawyer to pursue your claim in and out of court.

-If you’ve been injured in a ridesharing accident in Toronto or elsewhere in Ontario, contact the experienced personal-injury lawyers of Preszler Law Firm for a free consultation.
-We can help you understand which insurance policies you may be able to recover under, and ensure that you receive the benefits those policies and Ontario law entitle you to.
+If you have been injured in a ridesharing accident anywhere in Ontario, contact our team of personal injury lawyers at Preszler Law Firm for a free consultation.
+We would be happy to help you understand your rights with regards to insurance policies, and to ensure you receive the benefits to which you are entitled by said policies as well as Ontario law.